John Freeth

 John Freeth (1731 – 29 September 1808), also known as Poet Freeth and who published his work under the pseudonym John Free, was an English innkeeper, poet and songwriter.
-As the owner of Freeth's Coffee House between 1768 and his death in 1808, he was major figure in the political and cultural life of Birmingham during the Midlands Enlightenment.
+As the owner of Freeth's Coffee House between 1768 and his death in 1808, he was a major figure in the political and cultural life of Birmingham during the Midlands Enlightenment.